antronerds/r2-training-courses/docs/VAGABOND_snippets.md

 ---------
 Remarks
 ------
- This ends the  vagabond introduction .
+ This ends this introductory course.
- We hope that this course has been helpful.
+ We hope that the course has been helpful.
 At the end of the workshop, please provide feedback on the course with <a href="https://docs.google.com/forms/d/e/1FAIpQLScy5xoA4btrYfuOOhc5qFKmYkV9_SBv1PQABPgV7eVJY8gk4A/viewform" target="_blank">this form</a>.

  If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amc.nl